plushexe351/iPodSimulator/README.md

 # iPodSimulator

-This is an iPod themed music player, made using html,css and Vanilla JavaScript.
+This is an iPod themed music player, made using HTML, CSS and Vanilla JavaScript.

 ## Preview